GalvinPython/DeleteJavaCheck/README.md

 Download the .zip file found in the latest release, and extract it somewhere memorable.
 This app will only run with manual execution, so you'll be required to run it after every update.

 ## Modifying location.txt
 Add the directory of where the launcher is installed.
 Microsoft Store will have their location already in the file, so copy and paste into Line 7, replacing `[USERNAME]` with your name.
-For the old launcher location, I'm unaware of where the default location is, but I'll update the documentation once I have a response.

 ## Execution
 Run `DeleteJavaCheck.exe`, and if there's no issues, the file should be deleted